 Reevaluating "How We've Always Done It"

-When we sit down to create a piece of content, especially in education, we tend to start large — “I need to create a course on the basics of bike riding.”
+When we sit down to create a piece of content, we tend to start large — a new hire training program, a product user guide, a customer support reference materials.
 Our brains are almost wired to do this because of the traditional “rapid” tools we are accustomed to using.
-So we immediately start gathering all of the materials on a certain subject, like the mechanics of a bike, how to bike ride, safety tips, etc. We don’t stop to see if even part of what we need was already created, because if it is, chances are, it is stuck in a tool or format, or is saved on someone’s computer, making it all but impossible to find.
+So we immediately start gathering or recreating all the different content pieces and components.
+We don’t stop to see if even part of what we need was already created, because if it is, chances are, it is stuck in a tool or format, or is saved on someone’s computer, making it all but impossible to find.

 The reality is, traditional tools and processes are typically inflexible, packaging multiple sections of content and locking it into a specific sequence and format.
 The only way to reuse content in this scenario is start from scratch with each output type and copy and paste for individual deliverables — an inefficient and time-consuming process.

 Flexible Content is Reusable Content

 What if, instead, we created content in flexible, reusable chunks that we could essentially use as independent building blocks?
 Building blocks that could be used as stand-alone objects or assembled, personalized, and localized in an infinite number of ways based on the unique needs of each individual audience.

 What if we could tailor those building blocks based on language, topic, audience, etc., into any number of outputs without duplicating efforts?
 If we started from independent, reusable building blocks from a centralized content library, we could easily reuse existing content and augment where needed instead of starting from scratch with each new deliverable.